pnnl/GeoCLUSTER/README.md

 Also, in `paths.py`, define the absolute path to the app directory (`dash_app`) and set it as the absolute_path (L8).

-Finally, for errors regarding file requests, especially due to arguments like `url_base_pathname` or `requests_pathname_prefix` when initiating the Dash application in `app.py`, please refer to the `dash.Dash()` documentation is located online on the [Dash API Reference page](https://dash.plotly.com/reference).
+Finally, for errors regarding file requests, especially due to arguments like `url_base_pathname` or `requests_pathname_prefix` when initiating the Dash application in `app.py`, please refer to the `dash.Dash()` documentation located online on the [Dash API Reference page](https://dash.plotly.com/reference).

 ### Systems Architecture Diagram